-We started with our online educational channel Dear Sir where we provide Educational videos of Maths, English and Reasoning.
+We started with our online educational channel Dear Sir where we provide Educational videos of Maths, English, and Reasoning.
 We focus on both Competitive exams and School exams as well.
-Through our videos, lots of students are now employed in government institutions and lakhs of students passed their schools exams with good percentage.
+Through our videos, lots of students are now employed in government institutions, and lakhs of students passed their schools exams with a good percentage.
 The uncountable success of our students speaks about the quality of the content.

 Q6) Why should people choose your product/services?

 We are the only educational channel in the world with 6M subscribers in just 250 videos.
 Why that?
 Because we believe in quality over quantity.
 Our method of teaching is creative and innovative.
 We have developed a teaching technique which we call “View call”.
 It works with visualization of things and human psychology of remembering it.